Chogha Golan

 Chogha Golan is an aceramic Neolithic archaeological site in the foothills of the Zagros Mountains in Iran, about 200 m from the right bank of the Konjan Cham River.
 Located in a semi-arid region about 30 km north of Mehran, Chogha Golan is one of the earliest aceramic Neolithic sites found in Iran.
 The people of Chogha Golan relied primarily on the exploitation of wild plants and hunting.
 Chogha Golan is notable for the early presence of domesticated emmer wheat, dating to around 9,800 BP as such the archaeobotanical remains from Chogha Golan shows the earliest record of long-term plant management in Iran.

 Archaeology

 Chogha Golan was jointly excavated by archaeologists from the University of Tübingen and the Iranian Center for Archaeological Research in 2009 and 2010.
 The site consists of a tell with a height of about 7-8 m.
 Chogha Golan contains 8 m of cultural deposits.
 Archaeologists have divided the site into 11 layers, Archaeological Horizons I-XI.
 Excavations have unveiled red-painted plaster floors and mudbrick walls.
 10 clay animal figurines were excavated at the site.
+The excavations at Chogha Golan have recently been renewed by an Iranian team led by Hojjat Darabi.